SachinChikodi8/SachinChikodi8/README.md

 ![Design and Developement](https://github.com/SachinChikodi8/SachinChikodi8/blob/main/githubanner.png?raw=true)

 # Sachin Chikodi
-a recent graduate with a Master of Computer Applications (MCA) degree in Computer Science.
+A recent graduate with a Master of Computer Applications (MCA) degree in Computer Science.
 I am passionate about software development and am eager to embark on a rewarding career in the tech industry.
 With a solid foundation in web development, I am enthusiastic about contributing to innovative projects and leveraging my skills to drive technological advancements.

 ## Skills and Experience